tigerwill90/fox/README.md

 **Detect panic:** You can register a fallback handler that is fire in case of panics occurring during handling an HTTP request.

 **Get the current route:** You can easily retrieve the route for the current matched request.
-This actually makes it easier to integrate observability middleware like open telemetry.
+This actually makes it easier to integrate observability middleware like open telemetry (disable by default).

 **Only explicit matches:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the